Causality-oriented robustness: exploiting general noise interventions: Incorporating continuous exogenous variables

 Our modeling framework \eqref{eq:scm_train} contains only interventions through a discrete anchor (environment) variable $E$.
 We can also incorporate interventions due to continuous anchor variables $A$ which are exogenous.
 Specifically, for every environment $e \in \mathcal{E}$, the data $(X^e,Y^e)$ is generated according to the following modified SCM:

 with the matrix $I - \tilde{B}^\star$ being invertible.
 Here, $A^e$ denotes the observed continuous anchor variable in environment $e$ with $A^e$ being a random variable following the conditional distribution of $A$ given $E=e$.
-As before, for every $e \in \mathcal{E}$, $(\varepsilon,\delta^e)$ are jointly independent.
-Furthermore, $(\varepsilon,A^e)$ are jointly independent.
-We do not assume dependence of the random variables $A^e$ and $\delta^e$.
+For every $e\in\mathcal{E}$, $(\varepsilon^e,A^e)$ are jointly independent.
 Figure~\ref{fig:graph}(c) presents the graphical perspective of the model \eqref{eq:scm_anc_train}; the variables $A$ and $E$ are exogenous and cannot be descendants of any of the variables $(X,Y,H)$.

 For every environment $e \in \mathcal{E}$, we define $\tilde{Y}^e=Y^e-\bbE[Y^e|A^e]$ and $\tilde{X}^e=X^e-\bbE[X^e|A^e]$.
 The population version of the modified DRIG estimator (to account for continuous anchors) is